Rahulkhinchi03/lyzr-enterprise-prospect-agent/README.md

 I split these into two groups on purpose.
 The first four cover what Lyzr Studio and the Manager Agent pattern actually are, general platform grounding.
 The last four are banking-specific, because both of my test accounts are banks, and that's where the real leverage is: a real customer case study (OCR, verification, managerial coordination, Temenos integration, SOC2/ISO27001/HIPAA), a full banking playbook with named pre-built agents (Regulatory Compliance Audit Agent, Cash Flow Prediction Agent, Invoice Payment Agent, Payment Reconciliation Agent, and more), and product pages describing Lyzr's actual banking-specific architecture.

+> [!TIP]
-**Why Add Website and not Add Live Source:** Live Source is a recurring crawler, by default it'll crawl three link-levels deep across an entire doc section and re-sync daily.
+> **Add Website, not Add Live Source.** Live Source is a recurring crawler, by default it'll crawl three link-levels deep across an entire doc section and re-sync daily.
 Pointed at `docs.lyzr.ai/enterprise/`, that means indexing far more than the four pages I actually wanted, and re-embedding it every 24 hours whether it changed or not.
-Add Website with a single URL gets exactly the page I chose, once.
-Worth knowing before you start, since the two options look similar but behave very differently at scale.
+Add Website with a single URL gets exactly the page you chose, once.
+The two options look similar but behave very differently at scale.

 **Retrieval type on the consuming agent:** Basic.
 There's only one KB, so One Shot's multi-KB planning step and Agentic's ReAct tool loop both add cost with nothing to plan across.

 <img width="1512" height="827" alt="kb" src="https://github.com/user-attachments/assets/7c60b28e-a913-4d07-ba38-5d005fe55cf8" />

 ---

 ## Part 5: Positioning & Brief Writer Agent